Monday's Scottish gossip

 Celtic forward Jota has stressed his desire to be "the best version of myself" as he seeks to end his first indifferent spell of form in Scotland.
 (The Scotsman)

-Aberdeen defender Jack MacKenzie says Aberdeen were "bullied" against Kilmarnock and that they team cannot use defeats against Rangers and Celtic as an excuse.
+Defender Jack MacKenzie says Aberdeen were "bullied" against Kilmarnock and that the team cannot use defeats against Rangers and Celtic as an excuse.
 (Daily Record)

 Dundee United midfielder Craig Sibbald is determined his first goal for the club opens the scoring floodgates.
 (The Courier)